rse/pptx-surgeon/README.md

 --------

-This is a small utility for performing some font-related surgical operations on PowerPoint OpenXML files (PPTX).
-PowerPoint, as of at least January 2020, produces "broken" PPTX files related to fonts:
+This is a small utility for performing some font-related surgical operations on Microsoft PowerPoint OpenXML files (PPTX).
+Microsoft PowerPoint, as of at least January 2020, can produce PPTX files which are "broken" when it comes to fonts:

 1. **Broken Font Embedding**:
    Sometimes it contains some font embedding information,